thecamp-toolbox/Livrable-WIP/readme.md

 ## Page templates

-- default slide (blank background, text centered)
+- default slide (blank background, text centered, with possilbity of adding columns)
 - cover slide (background image)
 - card slide (image on half left)
 - portfolio slide (list of items with an image for each)